-Several CEGE faculty are supervising ten students currently enrolled in the Ph.D. programs in the Department of Ocean and Mechanical Engineering (OME).
-The student numbers will continuously grow.
-Once the proposed Ph.D. program is established, those students will most likely transfer to the new degree program which will cause a temporary setback to the OME programs.
-However, this short-term setback will not affect their programs to meet the BOG requirement of 15 graduates for every five years because they already have healthy student enrollments.
+Several CEGE faculty are supervising 12 students currently enrolled in the Ph.D. with Major in Ocean Engineering (OE) as part of the Sustainable Infrastructure track.
+Once the proposed Ph.D. program is established, we anticipate that up to seven (7) of those students will most likely transfer to the new degree program, which will cause a temporary setback to the OE program.
+However, this foreseeable, short-term setback will not adversely affect this program to meet the BOG requirement of 15 graduates within five years because they already have healthy student enrollments, and we anticipate that about half of the doctoral students supervised by CEGE faculty are in the field of structural engineering or geotechnical engineering, who would be more suited to the OE Ph.D. program.
+Therefore, CEGE will continue to support the OE Ph.D. program with a pipeline of structural and geotechnical engineering focused candidates.